 · When specified, machines rated 6 kV and above shall use bus bar insulated for the rated voltage from the stator winding to the main terminal box connection.

-When magnetic slot wedges are used, the vendor shall advise the purchaser in the proposal.
+· When magnetic slot wedges are used, the vendor shall advise the purchaser in the proposal.
 This wedge system shall comply with the following:

 the magnetic slot wedge installation shall be a system that includes a rigid slot wedge and a global VPI system;